78 Exciting 4th Grade Science Projects and Experiments

 27. Create an optical illusion

 This is a simple way to teach students about optical illusions.
-First challenge them to try and build a triangle out of Legos and then see if they can make something that just LOOKS like a triangle.
+First, challenge them to build a triangle out of LEGO bricks, and then see if they can make something that just looks like a triangle.
 Be sure to take photos to demonstrate how at just the right angle, they can trick even themselves!

 28. Make a harmonica

-Turn an engineering lesson into a music one!
+Turn an engineering lesson into a musical one!
 Create homemade harmonicas using everyday materials to learn about sound vibrations and pitch.

 29. Feel the force